-Main power wiring should be sized for the minimum circuit ampacity shown on the unit's database.
-Size wires in accordance with the ampacity tables in Article 310 of the National Electrical Code.
+Main power wiring should be sized for the minimum wire ampacity shown on the unit's database.
+Size wires in accordance with the ampacity tables in the national code.
 If long wires are required, it may be necessary to increase the wire size to prevent excessive voltage drop.
 Wires should be sized for a maximum of 3% voltage drop.